Baynard Kendrick

 Baynard Hardwick Kendrick (April 8, 1894 – March 22, 1977) was an American mystery novelist.
 He wrote whodunit novels about Duncan Maclain, a blind private investigator who worked with his two German shepherds and his household of assistants to solve murder mysteries.
-The novels were the basis for two films starring Edward Arnold, Eyes in the Night (1942) and The Hidden Eye (1945).
+The novels were the basis for two films starring Edward Arnold, Eyes in the Night(1942) and The Hidden Eye (1945).
 Kendrick was credited by Stirling Silliphant for being the source of the Longstreet character about a blind insurance investigator.
 He also wrote using the pseudonym Richard Hayward.

 Biography

 Kendrick was born in Philadelphia and traveled to Canada as the first American citizen to enlist in the Canadian Army during World War I. He served in England, France, and Salonika.
 During his service, a fellow Philadelphian serving with the Canadians was blinded.
 When Kendrick visited him at St Dunstan's he met a blind English soldier who had a remarkable ability to tell him things about himself that a sighted person may not have noticed.
 The Tommy fingered Kendrick's buttons, uniform and insignia and accurately and rapidly stated Kendrick's war service record.

-Following the war, Kendrick sold his first story to Field and Stream magazine while earning his living at Bin and Big's Hotels in New York.
+Following the war, Kendrick sold his first story, a tale about Florida fishing called "The Captain's Lost Lake, to Field and Stream magazine while earning his living at Bin and Big's Hotels in New York.
 In 1931 he was let go from the company a week before Christmas and, vowing never again to work for an employer, began supporting himself by writing.
 After three books Kendrick started writing for pulp magazines, which paid well.

 Kendrick's writing reflected two personal interests that he had developed: an interest in blind people and their coping skills and an interest in the history of Florida.
+He wrote a weekly historical column, "Florida's Fabulous Past," for the Sunday Tampa Tribune for more than three years.